Generating valuable research and evidence

-Bridging the information gap on NCD risk behaviours in young people in Africa and Asia
+Bridging the information gap on NCD risk behaviours in young people in Africa and Asia, and the MENA Region.

-The YHP supported the Population Reference Bureau (PRB) to produce two reports on NCD risk behaviours among young people in Africa and Asia.
+The YHP supported the Population Reference Bureau (PRB) to produce three reports on NCD risk behaviours among young people in Africa, Asia and the Middle East North Africa Region.
 The reports demonstrated that NCD risk factors were dangerously high in many countries and trends suggest this will only worsen over the coming years.
-The research is accompanied by in-depth data sheets and a policy brief outlining the potential implications for each continent and examples of promising policy and programme interventions to address these trends.
+The research is accompanied by in-depth data sheets and a policy brief outlining potential implications and promising policy and programme interventions.

 Modeling the past to determine future trends in premature mortality

 The YHP is supporting Imperial College London to undertake a two year research analysis to explore the impact on premature mortality if we reduce NCD risk factors in adolescents.
 Data on the prevalence of NCD risk behaviours in adolescents from around the world over ten years will be identified and gathered, and this information will be used to predict future trends.
 The model will then test different scenarios including time of exposure to risk behaviours, to assess the potential benefits of starting prevention at the early stages of life.

 Integrating NCD prevention with Sexual and Reproductive Health and Maternal and Child Health services that target young people